-- The benefits of Past, Present and Future has been taken away from the shareholders of Gujarat Automotive Gears Limited and a retail shareholder with miniscule ownership of the company could have hardly done anything to stop these transactions being controlled by management/promoters/majority shareholders.
+- The benefits of Past, Present and Future has been taken away from the shareholders of Gujarat Automotive Gears Limited and a retail shareholder with minuscule ownership of the company could have hardly done anything to stop these transactions being controlled by management/promoters/majority shareholders.

-The analysis of developments at Gujarat Automotive Gears Limited since the takeover by new promoters, presents some key lessons for retail shareholders:
+The analysis of developments at Gujarat Automotive Gears Limited since the takeover by new promoters presents some key lessons for retail shareholders:

 - Management stands as a mediator between the profits of the business and the retail shareholder.
-If the management of a company is not minority shareholder friendly, then retail minority shareholders might not get to share the fruits of profits of a company, however good the business performance of the company may be.
+If the management of a company is not minority shareholder-friendly, then retail minority shareholders might not get to share the fruits of profits of a company, however good the business performance of the company may be.